Browsing through Twitter I came across this inquiry from a fellow blogger, Nelly B to us:

 After writing this nice four to five sentence response to her blog post, save and see it did not post nor did I copy my profound knowledge…I decided to write a response to her question in this post.

-I know when I returned natural, my hair was soft and very manageable, mainly due to my big chop and having relaxer in my hair shaft and bloodstream.
-STOP please tell me you knew that the chemicals of relaxers including the baby straightening kits, travel throughout your body?
-Yea, so chemicals take sometime to leave your bloodstream.
+I know when I returned natural, my hair was soft and very manageable, mainly due to my big chop and relaxer in my hair shaft and bloodstream.
+STOP please tell me you knew that the chemicals of relaxers including the baby straightening kits travel throughout your body?
+Yea, so chemicals take some time to leave your bloodstream.
 It took my hair a full year to be visually and physically without relaxer in my system.
 Your hair strands, with constant maintenance of trims and love, will show you your true texture.

 In the meantime, let me give you tales of my kinky hair and compare it to yours:

-- Starting with the beginning of the process, washing and conditioning.
-Whether I wash my hair with moisturizing shampoo and conditioner or just cowash, my hair requires delicacy and time or my fragile tight curls will break and be all over my shower or sink, depending on my mood.
-After the wash, my hair feels soft, is detangled and looks like balls of cotton (if you look close you can see the white hair – what my mini me calls it.
-Lol) It will not, look the way it feels, but it’s ok.
+- Washing and Conditioning – Whether I wash my hair with moisturizing shampoo and conditioner or just cowash, my hair requires delicacy and time or my fragile tight curls will break and be all over my shower or sink, depending on my mood.
+After the wash, my hair feels soft, is detangled and looks like balls of cotton (if you look close you can see the white hair – what my mini-me calls it.
+Lol) It will not look the way it feels, but it’s ok.
 As long as you can get your fingers through it, you’re on to a good start.
-You are not a type 4c natural if you have clear defined curls after washing and conditioning, we will never have a true wash and go.
-It doesn’t matter what products you use, if your hair doesn’t make you want to grab a loose curl and play in it, just might be that you’re not a kinky 4c.
+You are not a type 4c natural if you can see defined curls after washing and conditioning, we will never have a true wash and go.
+It doesn’t matter what products you use if your hair doesn’t make you want to grab a loose curl and play in it, just might be that you’re not a kinky 4c.

-- Style – I’m a semi-lazy natural, on a good night I’ll sit and moisturize and twist my strands and hope they dry in enough time to give me a decent twistout. *IF IT DOES NOT DRY*, there is nothing wrong with rocking your shrinkage.
+- Styling – I’m a semi-lazy natural.
+On a good night, I’ll sit and moisturize and twist my strands and hope they dry in enough time to give me a decent twist out. *IF IT DOES NOT DRY*, there is nothing wrong with rocking your shrinkage.
 EMBRACE your shrinkage.
 Put a bow or headband on and rock your new style.
 It’s a new style because more than a few people at work or school or wherever you spend your days will ask, “did you cut your hair?”
-Eventually I would simply say “Yes, do you like it?”
+Eventually, I would simply say “Yes, do you like it?”
 LOVE it!
 It’s your hair.
-A twistout is a twistout is a twistout.
-No mater how many methods you use to keep that cute style, I guarantee that in the morning at least one side of that style if not your whole head will be a semi matted looking mess.
+A twist out is a twist out is a twist out.
+No matter how many methods you use to keep that cute style, I guarantee that in the morning at least one side of that style if not your whole head will be a semi-matted looking mess.
 I have yet to get up shake my head and every strand lays perfect, nope it’s not my life.
 If it’s yours, you may want to reconsider your mental memberships to the 4c hair community.

-- Maintenance of my hair is the most difficult aspect of having true 4chair, because our hair spits out moisture like after you realize the milk smells ok but just isn’t right.
-Then again if you moisturize too much, that routine will effect your hair making it limp and dull.
-The common method of keeping 4chair moisturized and healthy is regular trims and applying the Leave-in.
+- Maintenance – This is the most difficult aspect of having true 4c hair.
+Our hair spits out moisture and if you moisturize too much, your hair will be limp or dull.
+The best method to keep 4c hair moisturized and healthy are regular trims and applying the Leave-in.
 Oil.
 Cream.
 (LOC) Method.
-Simple yet so hard.
-Which leave-in, oil and cream is good?
-In my opinion for my hair:

 - Leave-In – the brands that I can swear by are Cantu or Shea Moisture.
 Both are thick leave-in conditioners that coat my hair without me feeling as if I need half the jar to do its job.